LDARBY/Xojo-Xanadu/README.md

 Making Xojo Database Apps Easier for Everyone, especially for FileMaker Developers.

-More information including videos: http://campsoftware.com/products/xanadu-for-xojo.php
+More information about Xanadu including videos: http://campsoftware.com/products/xanadu-for-xojo.php

 # What is Xanadu?